docker/compose/docs/gettingstarted.md

 * Builds from the `Dockerfile` in the current directory.
 * Forwards the exposed port 5000 on the container to port 5000 on the host machine.
-* Mounts the current directory on the host to `/code` inside the container allowing you to modify the code without having to rebuild the image.
+* Mounts the project directory on the host to `/code` inside the container allowing you to modify the code without having to rebuild the image.
-* Links the web container to the Redis service.
+* Links the web service to the Redis service.

 The `redis` service uses the latest public [Redis](https://registry.hub.docker.com/_/redis/) image pulled from the Docker Hub registry.